 Secondly, the actual nature of rules would be seen differently by the meaning-realist.
 Perhaps he wouldn't even use the word 'rule'.

-For example, he would not take rules, and therefore conventions, to be quite so autonomous, contingent, and even arbitrary as he takes the Wittgensteinian to believe them to be.
-He would take rules, or some other normative notion, as themselves being dependent upon and determined by abstract meanings.
+For example, he wouldn't take rules, and therefore conventions, to be quite so autonomous, contingent, and even arbitrary as he takes the Wittgensteinian to believe them to be.
+He would take rules (or some other normative notion) as themselves being dependent upon and determined by abstract meanings.
 In that case he may think that his rules would be less contingent and less autonomous than Wittgensteinian rules.
 Perhaps he wouldn't take them to be contingent at all.
-S

-Because of this possible meaning-realist's introduction of abstract meanings into this debate about linguistic rules, then many of the arguments he had previously used about expressions and their meanings could now be applied to his position on rules.
-So just as abstract meanings both guaranteed and demanded universal, certain and necessary understandings and uses of expressions because of the universal, certain and necessary nature of their meanings, now he may say similar things about his rules.
+Because of this possible meaning-realist's introduction of abstract meanings into this debate about linguistic rules, then many of the arguments he'd previously used about expressions and their meanings could now be applied to his position on rules.
+So just as abstract meanings both guaranteed and demanded universal, certain and necessary understandings and uses of expressions, now he may say similar things about his rules.
 He may now argue that rules themselves are universal, certain, necessary and determinate; just as the understandings and uses of expressions are of abstract meanings.
-Now he thinks that he can use and accept rules without in the slightest respect being a Wittgensteinian or a linguistic conventionalist.
+Now he thinks that he can use and accept rules without - in the slightest respect -being a Wittgensteinian or a linguistic conventionalist.

 Where do rules really come from?
 They come from conventions and communities, according to Wittgenstein.
 They must therefore come from persons (or groups of persons).
-Now we can say that rules can't possibly come from anything that is essentially non-human or non-social.
-They can't come from abstract meanings, as I've argued.
-And precisely because of their normative nature, I can also say that rules can't possibly come from anything that is non-human or non-social.
+Now we can say that rules can't possibly come from anything that's essentially non-human or non-social.
+They can't come from abstract meanings, as argued.
+And precisely because of their normative nature, it can also be said that rules can't possibly come from anything that's non-human or non-social.
 The notion of normativity is applicable only to persons and, therefore, also to communities, conventions, institutions, etc. of persons.
 The rules too must express normative notions and display what an anti-Wittgensteinian may call anthropocentric properties.

 The meaning-realist would accept that Wittgenstein is partly right in what he says about transcending or moving beyond language and the social.
-However, the difference would be that whereas Wittgenstein believed that such acts of transcendence are always futile precisely because they couldn't in fact be achieved; so our meaning-realist believes that acts of transcendence beyond language and the social are not only possible: they can be, or are, highly beneficial to philosophy.
-The meaning-realist's acts of language transcendence would not be futile; as Wittgenstein argued they are.
+However, the difference would be that whereas Wittgenstein believed that such acts of transcendence are always futile precisely because they couldn't in fact be achieved; so our meaning-realist believes that acts of transcendence beyond language and the social are not only possible: they can be (or are) highly beneficial to philosophy.
+The meaning-realist's acts of language transcendence wouldn't be futile; as Wittgenstein argued they are.